evagrean/cf-landing-page/README.md

 ## Further Comments

 It was a totally new experience for me to have a relatively short time slot to build a project from scratch.
 I started to build the main functionality as making GET requests and displaying the corresponding data.
 Getting the geolocation via another API I postponed because I had to first familiarize myself with the implementation (but wanted to have the basics already up and running).
+I planned to use Sass for the styling.

 ## Thank you
 Thank you for this challenge.
 If you have any questions, I'll be happy to answer them at any time.